 This post contains affiliate links.
 We may earn money from the products mentioned in this post, but this is at no cost to you, and helps bring you more creative projects.
 Thank you for supporting Smart Party Planning.

-By easily making the slice into cute Christmas tree pops, this is going to be a holiday treat favorite.
 I have illusions every year of undertaking Christmas baking that is really going to impress.
 I’m not talking about the king of baking that you just eat and enjoy, but rather the type that people look twice at.

 People comment on it.